onedr0p/cluster-template/README.md

    ```

 ### ⚡ Preparing Ubuntu Server with Ansible

-📍 Here we will be running an Ansible Playbook to prepare Ubuntu server for running a Kubernetes cluster.

-📍 Nodes are not security hardened by default, you can do this with [dev-sec/ansible-collection-hardening](https://github.com/dev-sec/ansible-collection-hardening) or similar if supported.
-This is an advanced configuration and generally not recommended unless you want to [DevSecOps](https://www.ibm.com/topics/devsecops) your cluster and nodes.

 1. Ensure you are able to SSH into your nodes from your workstation using a private SSH key **without a passphrase**.
 This is how Ansible is able to connect to your remote nodes.